-Discontinuation Notice: This original (usb04b) version of our USB Micro-B Connector Breakout Board is being replaced by a newer (usb04d) version.
+Note: This original (usb04b) version of our USB Micro-B Connector Breakout Board has been replaced by a newer (usb04d) version.
 The new version has deeper edge cutouts to allow it to be mounted more securely, and it is slightly shorter but wider (0.4″ × 0.6″ compared to 0.44″ × 0.5″, including the connector).

 USB Micro-B connector breakout board (older usb04b version), bottom view with dimensions.